yenting-chen/SAT-Solver/README.md

 ## Features
 ### 2-literal Watching
-The algorithm maintains, for each variable, a list of occurrence locations in clauses which are watched, i.e. a list of pointers to literal in clause, and a table recording changes of those pointers due to variable assignment, so that it is efficient to do/undo assignment.
+The algorithm maintains, for each variable, a list of occurrence locations in clauses which are watched (i.e. a list of pointers to literal in clause), and a table recording changes of those pointers due to variable assignment, so that it is efficient to do/undo assignment.
 Upon variable assignment, the lists are changed accordingly and checked to see if there is any conflict or unit clause under the current assignment.

 ### Non-Chronological Backtracking